Last updated: 30th May 2017.

 Step Seven: My Essential Plugins for Travel Bloggers

 With your site almost ready to go this point, it’s time to start thinking about WordPress plugins.
-These will help improve the functionality of your site and give you a ton of new features.
+These will help improve the functionality of your site and give you access to a ton of new features.
 Here are some of my favourites.

 Akismet: I didn’t realise how much websites are inundated with spammy comments until I started this site.
 At the moment, I receive 2 or 3 spam comments a minute.
 Fortunately, I don’t have to see any of them because Akismet catches and deletes them automatically.